ctmrbio/stag-mwc/CONTRIBUTING.md

 The Snakefile defines the following variables that are accessible in all rule
 files:

 * `config` - Python dict containing all configuration parameters defined in `config.yaml`.
+* `citations` - Python set of publication citation strings loaded from `rules/citatons.py`.
+* `INPUTDIR` - Python Path object for the input directory
-* `outdir` - Python string with the path to the output directory
+* `OUTDIR` - Python Path object for the output directory
+* `LOGDIR` - Python Path object for the log directory
+* `TMPDIR` - Python Path object for the temporary directory directory specified in `config.yaml`.
+* `DBDIR` - Python Path object for the database directory specified in `config.yaml`.
+* `user_messages` - A `UserMessages` instance with methods `info` and `warn` to show messages to the user.
 * `all_outputs` - Python list that contains strings with the path to all expected output files
 * `SAMPLES` - Python set containing all sample names identified from the input file names.